China virus death toll rises to 17 as city of 11 million is shuttered

 Chen was taking basic precautions not to get sick, such as wearing the mask and washing his hands.
 "That's all I can do," he added.

-As China vowed to tighten containment measures in hospitals, the World Health Organization is expected to hold an emergency meeting Wednesday to determine whether the outbreak constitutes a global health emergency.
+As China vowed to tighten containment measures in hospitals, the World Health Organization said Wednesday that it was not yet ready to declare the outbreak a global health emergency.
+It said it needed more information and would resume considering the question Thursday.

 In recent days, the virus has spread to Chinese cities including Beijing, Shanghai and the gambling hub Macao, as well as the United States, Thailand, South Korea, Japan and Taiwan.